seantehds/tp/docs/UserGuide.md

 Currently, when a user inputs a date that has already passed as a deadline for a task, TaskWise carries out the command as usual and treats the command like any other.

 In the future, we intend for the user to continue to be able to use dates that have already passed as valid deadlines for their tasks, as we still wish for users to be able to add/edit tasks that have deadlines that have passed already.
-However, when doing so, TaskWise would prompt you and ask for confirmation as to whether you wish to continue adding/editing a deadline that has passed already.
+However, when doing so, TaskWise would prompt you and ask for confirmation whether you wish to continue adding/editing a deadline that has passed already.
 The task will only be created/edited should you confirm their decision to use a past date.

 Also, tasks with deadlines that are in the past and are incomplete will be indicated with a red highlight, to signify that they are overdue, helping you keep track of overdue tasks that need to be completed as soon as possible!